Agility: the ability to move quickly and easily.

 While ‘alertness’ allows a business to be proactive, ‘accessibility’ refers to the amount of supply chain visibility you have.
 And the amount of visibility you have relies on real-time data.

-For example, having access to real-time data and insights into past historical data make it easier to forecast demand, allocate inventory efficiently, and find ways to improve the fulfillment and shipping process.
+For example, having access to real-time data and insights into past historical data make it easier to forecast demand, allocate inventory efficiently, and find ways to improve the fulfilment and shipping process.

 ‘Decisiveness’ refers to the ability to make informed decisions.